| ||Updated September 2010

 |Last Trading Day||Trading day preceding the 15th calendar day of the delivery month|

-Any person or company wanting to buy or sell WBF contracts must deposit cash with their commodity broker.
+Any person or company wanting to buy or sell BF contracts must deposit cash with their commodity broker.
 These deposits are called “margins”.
+On June 29, 2012, the ICEFC minimum initial margin for one 20-tonne barley contract was $200.00.
+The exchange minimum maintenance margin, or amount required to continue to hold open one 20-tonne barley contract was $200 on January 9, 2015.
 See Commodity Futures Markets: How They Work for more details on margins.

-A barley producer who has sold a BF contract, called holding a “short” position, has made a legal commitment.
-A barley user who has bought a BF contract, called holding a “long” position, has also made a legal commitment.
-Both legal commitments must be dealt with.
+A barley producer who has sold a BF contract, called holding a “short” position, has made a legal commitment, and that commitment must be dealt with.
+A barley user who has bought a BF contract, called holding a “long” position, has also made a legal commitment that must be dealt with.
+There are several ways a farmer who holds a “short”, or “sell”, Barley Futures position can fulfill his obligations.

 For example, let’s say that a barley grower sold four Oct.
-BF contracts (80 tonnes), at $180/t.
-In September, the barley is harvested and sold to a feeder for $165/t (when his local basis is $5.00/t over).
+BF contracts (80 tonnes), at $140/t.
+In September, the barley is harvested and sold to a feeder for $125/t (when his local basis is $5.00/t over).
 The same day, the barley grower tells his broker to buy back the four Oct.
 BF futures contracts.
-The four Oct. contracts are bought back (offset) at $160/t.
-The net selling price to the grower would be $165/t for the cash barley plus a $20/t gain on the “sell” futures contract, or hedge, for a total of $185/t not including broker commissions.
+The four Oct. contracts are bought back (offset) at $120/t.
+The net selling price to the grower would be $125/t for the cash barley plus a $20/t gain on the “sell” futures contract, or hedge, for a total of $145/t not including broker commissions.

 If, however, the grower could not find a buyer for the cash barley at an acceptable price in October, there are other alternatives.
 The grower can store the barley, and roll the Oct. “sell” futures to a later month by buying back the Oct.
 BF contracts and selling a later futures month, say, March.
 “Rolling” moves the hedge forward by a number of months for the cost of one commission paid to the commodity broker.